Oleksiy-Zhukov/Kaggle-Competitions/PS/S3E13/README.md

 ```

 ### 4. Model Building
-We employed a diverse set of machine learning models for the ensemble.
+I employed a diverse set of machine learning models for the ensemble.
 The models used were:

 * Support Vector Classifier (SVC)
 * Logistic Regression (LR)